Athlon: Athlon II (2009–2012)

-Bristol-Ridge-based Athlon X4 (2017)
+Piledriver and Steamroller-based Athlon X4 (2013–2016)

+Various Steamroller-based Athlon X4 and X2 FM2+ socketed processors were released in 2014 and the years after.
+The preceding Piledriver-based Athlon X4 and X2 processors were released before 2014, and are socket compatible with both FM2+ and FM2 mainboards.

-Main Article: Athlon X4 "Bristol Ridge" (2017, 28 nm)
+Excavator-based Athlon X4 (2017)

 The Bristol Ridge Athlon X4 lineup was released in 2017.
-It was based on the Excavator microarchitecture and used 2 Excavator modules tolalling 4 "cores".
-It had a dual-channel DDR4-2400 memory controller with clockspeeds up to 4.0GHz.
-It ran on the new Socket AM4 platform that was being used for Zen1-3 CPU's.
+It is based on the Excavator microarchitecture and uses 2 Excavator modules totalling 4 cores.
+It has a dual-channel DDR4-2400 memory controller with clock speeds up to 4.0 GHz.
+It runs on the new Socket AM4 platform that was later used for Zen 1 to Zen 3 CPUs.

 Zen-based Athlon (2018–present)

 The Zen-based Athlon with Radeon graphics processors was launched in September 2018 with the Athlon 200GE.
 Based on AMD's Raven Ridge core previously used in variants of the Ryzen 3 and Ryzen 5, the Athlon 200GE had half of the cores but left SMT enabled.
 It also kept the same 4 MiB L3 cache, but the L2 cache was halved to 1 MiB.

 In addition, the number of graphics compute units was limited to 3 in the Athlon 200GE, and the chip was multiplier-locked.
 Despite its limitations, the Athlon 200GE performed competitively against the 5000-series Intel Pentium-G, displaying similar CPU performance but an advantage in GPU performance.

 On November 19, 2019, AMD released the Athlon 3000G, with a higher 3.5 GHz core clock and 1100 MHz graphics clock compared to the Athlon 200GE, also with two cores.
 The main functional difference between the 200GE was the Athlon 3000G's unlocked multiplier, allowing the latter to be overclocked on B450 and X470 motherboards.

+Zen 2-based Athlon with Radeon Graphics processors, codenamed "Mendocino", were released on September 20, 2022, for the entry-level laptop market, alongside the more powerful quad-core Ryzen 7020 mobile series under the same codename.
+Featuring two processing cores, with two threads on Athlon Silver and four threads on Athlon Gold models, Athlon 7020 series mobile processors are equipped with two compute units (CUs) of RDNA 2 graphics.
+These 7020U series models were followed by the release of Ryzen/Athlon 7020C series for Chromebooks on May 23, 2023.
+Unlike prior Athlon generations, AMD has not released desktop variants of Mendocino.